Papercut (Linkin Park song): Composition and lyrics

 Rolling Stone described the track as opening the album with a hip-hop beat that gives way to "4-bit-infused alt-rock heaviness".
 Mike Shinoda says the song combines three genres within its first 20 seconds: a beat inspired by Timbaland, nu-metal style guitars, and drum and bass.

 Chester Bennington said of the song:

 In the beginning, my whole goal was to bring as much melody as I could to the music [...]
 The band was really, really good at doing the hip-hop thing, and really good at writing rock music, but there hadn’t been a lot of melody [before] I joined. [...]
 When we got to that song, the chorus was so dope and the words behind it were so cool, that I didn’t need to do much melodically until we flipped it up at the end.
 That was a lot of fun; I felt like that song really captured what the vibe of the band’s about.

 Before his death, Bennington stated multiple times that "Papercut" was one of his favorite Linkin Park songs.

 Release

 "Papercut" is the opening track on the band's debut album Hybrid Theory.
-It was released on 18 June 2001 as the second single from the record.
+It was released on 18 June 2001 as the third single from the record.
 The band's previous single, "Crawling", included a live performance of the track as a B-side.

 The song has also been released in various forms as remixes.
 Linkin Park's remix album Reanimation (2002) features a version of "Papercut" remixed by Cheapshot and entitled "Ppr:Kut".
 The band's EP collaborating with Jay-Z, Collision Course (2004) features a mash up of the track with Jay-Z's "Big Pimpin'".